lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 `SmallGroupsInformation` gives us basic informations about the small groups of a given size as well as precomputed information about these groups.
-The fuction `AllSmallGroups` returns all small groups with a given size provided as the argument.
+The function `AllSmallGroups` returns all small groups with a given size provided as the argument.
 However, it is possible to use a filter to search for small groups of a given size with additional properies such as abelian groups, groups with given nilpotency class, cyclic groups and soluble groups.
 One can also use this library to identify a given group with a small group.
 For example